IanMcClue/fr99/src/content/post/social-image.md

 Who can resist something thats free.
 "FR99" is a play on the the 99 cent store a treasure trove for finding deals except this author is providing great ideas at no cost.

-> After all the cost of ideas are cheap its the execution thags costly
+> After all the cost of ideas are cheap its the cost of execution thats expensive

 It's a truly honourable ability to share my thoughgs with readers